lil-lab/spf/README.md

 See our ACL 2013 tutorial for an introduction to semantic parsing with Combinatory Categorial Grammars (CCGs).
 The slides and videos are available [here](http://yoavartzi.com/tutorial).

+## Discussion Group

+Please post all technical questions and inquiries in our the [https://groups.google.com/d/forum/uwspf](UWSPF Google Group).

 ## Attribution

 When using UW SPF, please acknowledge it by citing: